Financial-Times/ft-frontend-build/README.md

 ### Build steps

-* `blocks` *['clean', 'tpl', 'js', 'css', 'polyfill', 'assets']*: Blocks of build tasks to carry out.
+* `blocks` *['clean', 'tpl', 'js', 'css', 'modernize', 'assets']*: Blocks of build tasks to carry out.
 The names refer to blocks of tasks that carry out the following

     * `clean`: removes the files created by the last build
     * `tpl`: builds templates which correctly include origami modules and their dependencies' templates
     * `js`: browserifies all your js modules and copies them to your built app.
-Also minifies your inline head script template
+Also minifies your inline head script template and copies any polyfills across to your built app
     * `css`: runs sass on all your css modules and copies them to your built app
-    * `polyfill`: generates a modernizr build and copies any polyfills across to your built app
+    * `modernize`: generates a custom modernizr build
     * `assets`: copies other static assets across to your built app

     Any other strings added to the blocks array must be the names of grunt tasks you want to run as part of *every* build